-The combined UK Agriculture GHG and Ammonia emission model was used to compile the 1990-2016 ammonia emission inventory for UK agriculture, replacing the previously used National Ammonia Reduction Strategy Evaluation System (NARSES) model (spreadsheet version).
-The new model includes much greater sectoral, spatial and temporal resolution and also ensures consistency of approach in terms of nitrogen flows and transformations for both the ammonia and GHG emission estimates.
-Year-specific livestock numbers and fertiliser N use were added for 2016 and revised as appropriate for previous years.
-The estimate for 2016 was 243.9 kt NH3, representing a 6.3 kt increase from the previously submitted estimate for 2015.
-The methodological changes and revised parameters as used in the new model resulted in a decrease of 5.7 kt in the total estimate for 2015.
-Inclusion of sewage sludge added 4.2 kt.
-Changes in activity data between 2015 and 2016 resulted in a 7.8 kt increase in emission, primarily as a result of increased urea fertilizer use and also increase in cattle numbers and productivity, resulting in greater N excretion.
-Ammonia emissions from agriculture have decreased by 19% over the time period 1990-2016, but increased by 1% since 2005.
+The combined UK Agriculture GHG and Ammonia emission model was used to compile the 1990-2018 ammonia emission inventory for UK agriculture, ensuring consistency of approach in terms of nitrogen flows and transformations for both the ammonia and GHG emission estimates.
+Year-specific livestock numbers and crop areas were included for 2018, although because of delays in the provision of detailed spatially resolved data these were used at a country (rather than holding) level and a scaling approach based on the ratio of 2017 to 2018 activity data used to estimate the emissions for 2018.
+The estimate of ammonia emissions from UK agriculture for 2018 was 240.7 kt NH3, representing a 4.2 kt decrease from the previously reported estimate for 2017.
+Revisions and corrections to historical activity data resulted in a decrease of 3.5 kt in the total estimate for 2017.
+Changes in activity data between 2017 and 2018 resulted in a 0.8 kt decrease in emission between the two years.
+Ammonia emissions from agriculture have decreased by 19% over the time period 1990-2018 but have increased by 2.0% since 2005.